fortythreesam/FourthYearProject/report/report.md

 ### 2.1.1 Images in Computers

 There are many ways to represent images in memory.
 The standard way to represent natural pictures is as a raster image.
 A raster image is a rectangular matrix that can vary in depth.
 Each position in the matrix represents that locations colour/greyscale value.
 In this project, images are stored in a matrix with a depth of 3 with each channel representing red, blue, and green respectively.
 Each position in the matrix is called a pixel.
-This is an additive colour model as equal amounts of each will give us white.
+This is an additive colour model as equal amounts of each will produce white.

 ### 2.1.2 Image Noise/Denoising